opengisch/QgisModelBaker/docs/background_info/usabilityhub/technical_concept.md

 In the UsabILIty Hub implementation of the Model Baker, the following types are used:
 - `metaconfig` to describe that it is a *metaconfiguration file*.
-- `toml` to describe that it is a meta attribute file written in TOML
+- `metaattributes` to describe that it is a meta attribute file written in TOML
 - `sql` to describe that it is a SQL query file that can be used when creating the database
-- `layertree` to describe that it is a *toppingfile* that defines the legend representation (outdated: see `projecttopping`)
 - `projecttopping` to describe that it is a *toppingfile* that defines a qgis project setting (includes the full layertree implementation and replaces that)
-- `qml` to describe that it is a *toppingfile* that can contain styling and form configurations for a QGIS layer
+- `layerstyle` to describe that it is a *toppingfile* that can contain styling and form configurations for a QGIS layer written in QML
-- `qlr` to describe that it is a *toppingfile* that can contain the definition of a QGIS layer
+- `layerdefinition` to describe that it is a *toppingfile* that can contain the definition of a QGIS layer written in QLR
 - `referenceData` to describe that it is a data file (e.g. a transfer file or a catalog)

 #### Generic